panjanek/IotCenter/README.md

 # IotCenter

-Simple, lightweight management service for IoT devices for makers and hobbysts
+Simple, lightweight, python-based management service for IoT devices for makers and hobbysts with SSL security and python tornado web UI